naeem-manyar/Mera-Sangeet/README.md

 - Android 10 Notification with Seekbar
 - Decent UI with New Material Widgets
 - And Much More....

-## Download
-Apk Link (Try it yourself)

 ## Feedback

-If you have any feedback, please reach out to us at
+If you have any feedback, please reach out to us at mail